openculinary/blog/content/posts/introduction-to-ingredient-parsing.md

 We're able to crawl recipes from any website supported by the [recipe-scrapers](https://github.com/hhursev/recipe-scrapers) Python library, and the results of each crawl include -- among other details -- a list of the recipe's ingredients and a list of the preparation step involved.
 Both of these lists are represented as lines of text, as written by the original recipe author.

 For each ingredient there are two key pieces of information we'd like to identify: the _name_ of the ingredient and the associated _quantity_ of it that is required.
-Given these, we can offer search-by-ingredient functionality -- "show me recipes containing tomatoes" -- and also turn a meal plan into a shopping list that indicates the total amount of all ingredients required.
+Given these, we can offer search-by-ingredient functionality -- "show me recipes containing tomatoes" -- and also turn a meal plan into a shopping list that includes the total amount of all ingredients required.

 Let's use some real-world ingredient descriptions as examples.
-One recipe could include an ingredient with the description "2 cups of vegetable stock", while a second recipe may list "30ml vegetable stock".
+One recipe could contain an ingredient with the description "2 cups of vegetable stock", while a second recipe may list "30ml vegetable stock".

 Within RecipeRadar's [data model](https://en.wikipedia.org/wiki/Data_model), we refer to the purchasable contents of an ingredient as the 'product' (`vegetable stock` in both of these examples), and the amount required as the 'quantity' (`2 cups` and `30ml` respectively).